Hopelab-Chatbot/hopelab_ayachatbot/README.md

 const TYPE_VIDEO = 'video';
 ```

-Messages are chained together with a `next` pointer which can point to the `id` of another `message`. *IMPORTANT*: Messages are nested inside of `block` but can also appear at the top level under a `conversation`.
-So a conversation really can have `collection` and `message`.
+Messages are chained together with a `next` pointer that point to the `id` of another `message` or `collection`. *IMPORTANT*: Messages are nested inside of `block` but can also appear at the top level under a `conversation`.
+So a `conversatio`n really can have `collection` and `message`.
 Also, a `message` points to another `message` and also can point to a `collection` and vice-versa.

-When nesting a `collection`, the Bot will follow the nested structure and find the `series` and `block` where the `message` content is.
+When nesting a `collection` inside of a `conversation`, the Bot will follow the nested structure and find the child `series` and `block` that match the given parent id.
+Once the Bot finds the `block`, it can search the `message` list and find which message it should show the user.
 One thing to note here is that `collection` and `series` can both have `logic` rules which say what order they should be followed when displaying content.
 To do this, we have to keep track of what `collection` and `series` have been `seen` for a given unique `user`.
 With this information, we can tell which entities they should see next.